-- 1. Faculty own the copyright to all supplementary digital materials they develop to accompany traditional site-based courses or textbooks. - Faculty who develop an online course while employed at UNI own the exclusive copyright of course materials, regardless of whether or not the faculty member was paid a participatory stipend for attending a workshop or tutorial (see §3, below, for exceptions pertaining to courses wherein a faculty member is paid a per unit stipend). - a.
+- 1. Faculty own the copyright to all supplementary digital materials they develop to accompany traditional site-based courses or textbooks. - 2.
+Faculty who develop an online course while employed at UNI own the exclusive copyright of course materials, regardless of whether or not the faculty member was paid a participatory stipend for attending a workshop or tutorial (see §3, below, for exceptions pertaining to courses wherein a faculty member is paid a per unit stipend). - a.
 Online course materials may only be utilized by an instructor other than the original faculty content developer only after written consent of said content developer. - b.
 After the original faculty content developer has ended employment at UNI, online content may be utilized by another faculty member without the content developer's consent for a maximum of one semester following the departure, incapacitation or unexpected absence of the content developer, with the written approval of the head of the academic department for which it was originally created. - 3.
 Faculty who are paid a per unit stipend to develop an online course with support from the Office of Online and Distance Education, or through another specified agreement, share in the copyright and ownership of the initial course materials with the collaborating office.
-The initial materials developed for said courses may not be utilized by another instructor without written consent of the faculty content developer for a period of two academic years following their creation.
-The faculty member who developed the course will have the right of first refusal for using the materials they developed for teaching the course so long as they are employed by UNI. or another duration agreed upon by all parties, whichever comes later.
-The University of Northern Iowa reserves the right to make, maintain and use copies of all initial materials for said courses after this time, or if the faculty member first-leaves the University.
+The initial materials developed for said courses may not be utilized by another instructor without written consent of the faculty content developer for a period of two academic years following their creation, or another duration agreed upon by all parties, whichever comes later.
+The University of Northern Iowa reserves the right to make, maintain and use copies of all materials for said courses after this time, or if the faculty member first leaves the University.

 - 4. Online courses developed at UNI may not be offered at another institution while the faculty member is still employed at UNI without the recommendation of the Dean and the express written approval of the Provost. - 5.
-An online course, that is commercialized, relying substantially on University resources, shall be subject to a negotiated contract (and possibly licensing) between both the university and original faculty creator prior to commercialization of the course.
+An online course, that is commercialized, relying substantially on University resources, shall be subject to a negotiated contract (and possibly licensing) prior to commercialization of the course.
 Please see UNI's Policies and Procedures on Copyrights and Patents - 6.
 Please also see the definitions of work for hire included in the UNI Intellectual Properties Policy.